John-Brandon/pWNP_Makah/Readme.md

     ##   50%   95%
     ## 0.002 0.005

 From Tables 1 -- 3 of Moore and Weller (2013), these percentiles should be: median = 0.002 (95th percentile = 0.005), after rounding to the third digit.
+Hence, the results here are consistent with Moore and Weller's.

-So, the results here are consistent with Moore and Weller's.
+This effort has served a couple of purposes: (1) an independent verification; and (2) an additional code source that I can use to analyze simulation output for risk assessment.

 ### Inspect the Markov Chains